plotly/graphing-library-docs/_posts/plotly_js/guides/whats-new-in-v4/2026-07-20-whats-new-in-v4.md

 streaming token attribute have been removed.
 The `sendChartToCloud` modebar button (aliased as `sendDataToCloud` in v3, now targeting Plotly Cloud in v4;
-see [Share with Plotly Cloud](#share-with-plotly-cloud)) and its `showSendToCloud` config option are retained — only the duplicate `editInChartStudio` button and the on-graph "Edit chart" link are gone.
+see [Share with Plotly Cloud](#share-with-plotly-cloud)) and its `showSendToCloud` config option are retained.
+Only the duplicate `editInChartStudio` button and the on-graph "Edit chart" link are gone.

 ### Removed config options